WarmServe: Enabling One-for-Many GPU Prewarming for Multi-LLM Serving: Method

+We design and build \sysname, a multi-LLM serving system that performs one-for-many GPU prewarming based on workload predictions.
+Figure~\ref{fig:overview} shows the architecture of \sysname. \sysname classifies GPU workers into three types: idle, universal, and dedicated.
+For idle GPU workers, \sysname prewarms several LLMs on them by loading model weights onto GPU memory, converting these workers into universal GPU workers.
+Prewarming a model often requires multiple GPUs, each holding part of the weights.
+When one of the prewarmed models encounters request bursts, the loaded model weights enable the GPUs to quickly create engines and start serving, becoming dedicated GPU workers.
+Prewarmed weights of other models on these GPUs are evicted. \sysname also allows prewarming to happen on dedicated GPU workers by storing weights in their unused KV cache space.

+At runtime, \sysname predicts the future workload for each LLM (Section~\ref{sec:prediction}), and leverages a model placement algorithm (Section~\ref{sec:placement}) to generate prewarming actions.
+For dedicated GPUs that will be released soon due to decreased loads, \sysname proactively prewarms new models onto their unused KV cache so that the GPUs can directly become universal GPU workers after being released (Section~\ref{sec:proactive}).
+Finally, \sysname adopts a GPU memory switching mechanism to manage GPU memory (Section~\ref{sec:memory}), ensuring the flexible coexistence of serving model parameters, prewarmed model weights, and KV cache.

-\sysname has no impact on inference performance since it allows serving instances to have exclusive access to GPUs.
-Meanwhile, it adopts the idea from GPU sharing systems~\cite{li2023alpaserve, muxserve, prism, qlm} to colocate prewarmed models on universal GPU workers.
+\sysname avoids degrading steady-state inference performance by ensuring exclusive GPU access for serving instances.
+Meanwhile, it adopts the idea from GPU sharing systems~\cite{li2023alpaserve, muxserve, prism, qlm, atc25_weaver, sosp25_aegaeon} to colocate prewarmed models on universal GPU workers.
 This approach maximizes prewarming efficiency and significantly reduces the TTFT for cold-start models since the model preparation process is launched in advance.